FanDuel promo code: Bet Patriots vs. Seahawks in 2026 Big Game to score $200 in bonus bets

 The Patriots and Seahawks met in the 2015 Big Game, which was one of the most exciting final games of the NFL season, largely due to its infamous ending with the Seahawks throwing at the 1-yard line with 26 seconds left and Malcolm Butler intercepting the ball to secure New England's 28-24 victory.
 That ended Seattle's chance of back-to-back titles and dropped the franchise's record in the Big Game to 1-2.
 It also resulted in Tom Brady's fourth of six titles with New England.
 The Seahawks haven't been back to this stage since.

 The Patriots are playing in the final week for the first time since the end of the Brady-Bill Belichick dynasty.
 The combination of Drake Maye at quarterback and Mike Vrabel as head coach has quickly brought New England back to the elite level around the league.
 The Patriots have won 16 of 17 games, including the playoffs, after opening 1-2 in Vrabel's first two games as head coach.
 For NFL betting, the Seahawks are 4.5-point favorites, with an over/under of 45.5 points in the latest Big Game odds at FanDuel.
-Seattle running back Kenneth Walker is the favorite to score at -190, while Jaxon Smith-Njigba is next at -105.
+Seattle running back Kenneth Walker is the favorite to score at -175 after being bet down all Sunday, while Jaxon Smith-Njigba is next at -105.
 Sign up for FanDuel Sportsbook here:

 Responsible Gaming